 Join us in celebrating Women’s Equality Day.
-This year we are pleased to present nine women from the atheist and secular community.
-These speakers will enlighten you on the latest ideas on church-state and atheist issues in the US.
+This year we are pleased to present eight women from the atheist, science, and secular community.
+These speakers will enlighten you on many different issues concerning church-state, atheist discrimination and political changes in “religious freedom”.

 Please consider joining our confidential mailing list on our main page.